-Make sure you use the right utensil for removing baked waffles from the unit.
-Utensils such as a spatula made of plastic, rubber, or silicone.
-Instead of metal which could damage the iron plates surface by scratching.
+Make sure you use the right utensils for removing baked waffles from your unit.
+For your own safety, use a spatula made of plastic, rubber, or silicone instead of metal.

-Also, keep the waffle maker closed when it’s not in use.
-So as to keep your commercial kitchen safe for everyone.
+Also, keep your waffle maker closed when it’s not in use so as to keep your commercial kitchen safe for everyone.

 Frequently Asked Questions

-If you prefer a more typical waffle, more like the ones that Grandma used to make, just make more!
+If you prefer a more typical waffle, just make more!

-Then pop them in the freezer and when you need them, a couple of minutes in the toaster will have them piping hot and tasting as if they’re freshly baked.
+Simply pop them in the freezer and, when you need them, they’ll be ready after just a few minutes in the toaster!

-It depends on what’s in the manual.
+It depends on what’s in its manual.
 Some waffle makers require you to use cooking spray to prevent sticking.
-Most of such waffle makers are older models made several years ago.
-Newer models rarely allow such as the plates are non-stick that may require little greasing.
-Which is present in the batter mix or applied directly to the plate.
+However, most of those makers are older models made several years ago.
+Newer models rarely call for spraying since their plates are non-stick.

 Greasing your waffle maker’s plates helps to ensure your waffles bake evenly.

-What you’ll need is a silicon basting brush and cup of melted butter or olive oil.
-Dip the brush into the container of melted butter or oil and then mop the plates.
-Mop it till all nooks and crannies is covered in grease.
-Applying grease in such a manner will prevent deterioration of the waffle maker’s non-stick plates.
+You’ll need a silicon basting brush and cup of melted butter or olive oil.
+Dip the brush into the container of melted butter or oil and then mop the plates until all of their nooks and crannies are covered with grease.
+Applying grease in such a manner will prevent the deterioration of the waffle maker’s non-stick plates.

 Note: The silicon basting brush is the best tool to use due to its many bristles.
-You will be able to cover the whole plates effectively and in a shorter time compared to most kitchen utensils.
+You will be able to cover the plates more quickly and effectively than if you use other kitchen utensils.

-Both are great for making waffles.
-But if you want your waffles to be crisper, then vegetable oil should be considered.
-Butter on the hand will make your waffles tastier, but it makes it chewy.
+Both are great for making waffles, but if you want crispy waffles you should opt for vegetable oil.
+On the other hand, butter will make your waffles tastier, but it will also make them quite chewy.
 You just have to find the right balance.

-There are various reasons your waffles split up usually as you flip the lid open:
+There are various reasons your waffles split as you flip open your machine’s lid:

-This usually occurs after extensive use of a probably defective waffle maker.
-The non-stick property of the plates may be deteriorating.
-What you need to do is mildly use cooking spray to prevent sticking.
-If your batter is oil free, then you should apply oil onto the plates.
+This usually occurs after extensive use of a defective waffle maker.
+Maybe the non-stick property of your plates is deteriorating.
+Whatever the case, you need to use cooking spray to prevent sticking.
+If your batter is oil-free, then you should apply oil to the machine’s plates.

-Flipping up the lid can cause the waffles to tear up.
-What you need to do is wait patiently until it’s done baking.
-How?
-Use the waffle maker’s doneness indicator.
-If your waffle maker doesn’t have one, then wait for 3 minutes or till steam ceases.
+Flipping up the product’s lid can cause your waffles to tear.
+Instead of being hasty, wait patiently until they’re done baking.
+Use the waffle maker’s “done” indicator to gauge whether they’re ready to be removed.
+If your waffle maker doesn’t have one, then wait for at least three minutes or till the steam ceases.